Intel-bigdata/SSM/docs/admin-user-guide.md

 <span id="_Add_Reports" class="anchor"></span>A rule defines all the
-things for SSM to work, including what kind of data metrics that are involved, what conditions, and at what time which actions should be taken when the conditions are met.
+things for SSM to work, including what kind of data metrics that are involved, what conditions, and at what time the given actions should start to execute when conditions are met.
 By defining rules, a user can easily manage their cluster and adjust its behavior for certain purposes.